SUI-Components/sui/packages/sui-ci/README.md

 ### Requirements

-The following environment variables are needed:
+The following environment variables are used:
 * `GITHUB_TOKEN`: GitHub Personal Access Token of the user that will create the commit with the release.
-* `TRAVIS_PULL_REQUEST`: The pull request number if the current job is a pull request, `false` if it's not a pull request.

-Other optional enviromnet variables are:
+Other optional environment variables are:
 * `GITHUB_USER`: GitHub username of the user that will create the commit with the release.
 * `GITHUB_EMAIL`: GitHub email of the user that will create the commit with the release.

+When using *Travis* as CI it also uses:
+* `TRAVIS_PULL_REQUEST`: The pull request number if the current job is a pull request, `false` if it's not a pull request.

+When using *GitHub Actions* as CI it also uses:
+* `GITHUB_REF`: The branch ref that triggered the workflow.
+For example, refs/heads/feature-branch-1.

 ### Usage